seqcode/miniMDS/README.md

 >
 >...

-To run partitioned MDS, you must have a normalized BED file at a lower resolution than the BED file you want to infer.
-For example, to use a 100-Kbp-resolution BED file to aid in the inference of a 10-Kbp-resolution file:
+0 corresponds to the bin 16050000-16060000, 1 corresponds to the bin 16060000-16070000, etc.

+#### Parameters (optional)

+#### Resolution ratio

+miniMDS first infers a global intrachromosomal structure at low resolution, which it uses as a scaffold for high-resolution inference.
+By default a resolution ratio of 10 is used.
+So if your input file is 100-kb resolution, a 1-Mb structure will be used for approximation.
+The resolution ratio can be changed with the l option.

-``python minimds.py -l GM12878_combined_22_100kb.bed -o GM12878_combined_22_10kb_structure.tsv GM12878_combined_22_10kb.bed``
+``python minimds.py -l 20 -o GM12878_combined_22_10kb_structure.tsv GM12878_combined_22_10kb.bed``

 The resolution you choose for the low-res file depends on your tradeoff between speed and accuracy.
-Lower resolutions are faster but less accurate.
+Lower resolutions (i.e. higher ratios) are faster but less accurate.
 For now, the high resolution must be a factor of the low resolution.
 For example, a 500-Kb-resolution file can be used to infer a 100-Kb-resolution structure, but a 250-Kb-resolution file cannot.

-#### Other parameters (optional)

 ##### Controlling the number of partitions